Posts Categorized ‘UK Automotive Sector’

 When most people think about car dealerships, they picture rows and rows of clean cars, balloons and sales people.
-But dealerships offer so much more than just a place to buy a car.
-The Ford dealership parts and service department offers ongoing service to car owners and a partner in keeping your car running smoothly.
+But dealerships offer so much more than just a place to buy a vehicle.
+The Ford dealership and service department offers ongoing service to car owners and a partner in keeping your car running smoothly.
 Read the rest of this entry »

 June 28, 2011 at 10:23 am

 Nissan Launch One New Vehicle Every Six Weeks

 Japanese manufacturer Nissan have revealed a new six year business plans that will see them release a new vehicle on average every six weeks.